charleszhang418/SpaceX/README.md

 - For downstream fine-tuning tasks, we don't have well-defined classification features.
 We have considered setting the target variable as whether a species exhibits mutations.
 However, our model demonstrates exceptional DNA interpretation capabilities and greater potential beyond this choice of target variable.

 ## Reference
-- Data Set Reference
+- Dataset references
   - https://genelab.nasa.gov/datasets_and_counting
   - https://science.nasa.gov/biological-physical/programs/space-biology

-- Other reference
+- Other references
   - Ji Y, Zhou Z, Liu H, Davuluri RV.
 DNABERT: pre-trained Bidirectional Encoder Representations from Transformers model for DNA-language in genome.
 Bioinformatics.
 2021 Aug 9;37(15):2112-2120. doi: 10.1093/bioinformatics/btab083.
 PMID: 33538820.